 Does the Manufacturer Warn About the Burn Risk?

-Only a qualified attorney can determine whether you are eligible to file a lawsuit against Homeland Housewares, the maker of the Magic Bullet, which is why we are currently offering free case evaluations.
+Only a qualified attorney can determine whether consumers are eligible to file individual lawsuits against Homeland Housewares, the maker of the Magic Bullet, which is why we are currently offering free case evaluations.
 Simply fill out the confidential evaluation form below to contact our law firm now.

 How Can Filing a Lawsuit Help Me?

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Magic Bullet lawsuits.
-We are handling individual litigation nationwide and currently accepting new exploding blender injury cases in all 50 states.
+We are handling injury cases nationwide and currently accepting new class action lawsuits in all 50 states.

-Free Case Evaluation: Again, if you or a loved one was injured by an exploding Magic Bullet blender, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you or a loved one was injured by an exploding Magic Bullet blender, you should contact our law firm immediately for a free review.
+You may be entitled to a settlement by filing a class action suit and we can help.